FAQs

 No. A diagnosis is not required to receive support.

-Our work focuses on skills, environments, and practical strategies, not labels or diagnoses.
+Our work focuses on meeting individuals where they are, skill-building, environments, and practical strategies, not labels or diagnoses.

 -